Ahmad-Nayfeh/SimCLR-Augmentations-CIFAR10/README.md

 ---
 ## ⚙️ Key Modifications from Original SimCLR

-> Based on changes documented in `Summary of the modifications.md`

 ### ✅ Dataset Subsetting
 - `--subset_fraction` lets you train on only a portion of CIFAR-10.
 - Dynamically uses `torch.utils.data.Subset` after applying SimCLR views.